-To disable or enable a breakpoint:

-• Right-click on the breakpoint and select Disable Breakpoint (or Enable Breakpoint when it was disabled) A disabled breakpoint is marked with green color.
+- To change the breakpoint, right-click on the breakpoint and select Breakpoint Properties... - To disable or enable a breakpoint: - Right-click on the breakpoint and select Disable Breakpoint (or Enable Breakpoint when it was disabled) A disabled breakpoint is marked with green color.